• Get Involved!

 2. Site Coordinator

-(a teacher, admin at the school, or a school service provider) who will serve as the main point of contact for LA Promise Fund.
+A Site Coordinator is a teacher, admin at the school, or a nonprofit/school service provider.
+They will serve as the main point of contact for LA Promise Fund.

 • The Site Coordinator is expected to remain in the project through the entire school year and will receive a $1,200 stipend.